 - If posting photos from EO events, make sure disclaimers are shared with event attendees that their image may be used publicly.

 - Photos of children should not be posted without documented consent from their parents, except photos taken at public events.
-Even then, use great caution when posting photos of young children.

 - Understand image copyright rules.
 You should always have permission and copyright ownership of images that you post on social media.
 Always purchase stock photography that reflects EO’s brand when in doubt or ask for permission when reposting photos.